Data Loss Prevention (DLP)

 How DLP Detection Actually Works

 The more sophisticated approach is policy-based detection.
 An administrator defines rules: "files containing social security numbers should be blocked if sent outside the organization," "any email with more than five customer records should be reviewed," "attachment of files matching certain names to external addresses should be blocked."
 These policies get more specific and more effective at targeting actual sensitive data.
-But they also require knowing what you're protecting and writing policies accordingly.
+But they require knowing what you are protecting and writing policies accordingly.

 Where DLP Lives: Endpoints, Network, Email

 Endpoint DLP installs an agent on user machines.
 The agent monitors when files are accessed, when data is copied, when USB drives are accessed, when printing happens, when remote sessions are initiated.
-If a user attempts to copy a file matching DLP policies to a USB drive or upload it to a personal cloud service, the endpoint agent can block it.
+If a user attempts to copy a file matching DLP policies to a USB drive or upload it to a personal cloud service, the endpoint agent blocks it.
 Endpoint DLP provides comprehensive visibility because it sees everything happening on the machine.

 Most organizations implementing DLP use multiple approaches.
 Email DLP catches careless data exposure through email.
 Endpoint DLP catches attempts to use USB drives or cloud services.
 Network DLP catches attempts to send data over the network.
 Together, they cover the obvious exfiltration paths.

-False Positives: Where DLP Breaks Down
+False Positives: Where DLP Implementations Fail

 These blocks disrupt work.
 The employee has a deadline.
 They need to send the data now.
 The easiest solution is to ask the DLP administrator to make an exception.
 One exception becomes a pattern.
 The exceptions accumulate.
 Soon the policy is riddled with exemptions and the protection has eroded.

 The more aggressive the DLP tuning, the fewer sensitive data exfiltrations slip through, but the more false positives accumulate.
 The more lenient the tuning, the fewer false positives but the more actual sensitive data exfiltrations succeed.
 Finding the right balance is ongoing work.
+The Ponemon Institute has consistently found that organizations with mature DLP implementations invest more in ongoing tuning and policy refinement than in initial deployment, and that the organizations with the lowest breach costs treat DLP as an operational program rather than a one-time installation.

 What DLP Cannot Prevent